Feeling Blue in May? You’ve Got Japan’s May Blues, Gogatsubyo

 What’s Gogatsubyo?

-Gogatsubyo (五月病) is a seasonal affective disorder, more commonly known as seasonal depression, that afflicts people during the changing of seasons.
+Gogatsubyo (五月病) is related to "Adjustment Disorders" and "Depressive States" that affect people who cannot adapt to change in environments.
 Gogatsubyo directly translates to 「May Sickness」but is more commonly known as May blues or May depression.

 As we all know, March/April is a particularly busy time in Japan with many events.
 Example: